kennyjpowers/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

-I ran T-Tests on the suspension coil data to determine if the sample data is statistically difference from the assumed population mean of 1,500 PSI.
+I ran T-Tests on the suspension coil data to determine if the sample data is statistically different from the assumed population mean of 1,500 PSI.

 ### All Data:
 ![total test](Resources/total_test.png)